The Matrix: Plot

-The crew enter the Matrix to seek guidance from the Oracle, who foretold the coming of the One.
+The crew enters the Matrix to seek guidance from the Oracle, who foretold of the One.
 She implies that Neo is not the One and warns him of an imminent choice between his life and Morpheus's.
-The crew are ambushed by Agents after being betrayed by Cypher, a disillusioned crew member who longs to return to the virtual comforts of the Matrix.
+The crew is ambushed by Agents after being betrayed by Cypher, a disillusioned crew member who longs to return to the virtual comforts of the Matrix.
 Convinced of Neo's importance, Morpheus sacrifices himself to confront Smith and is captured.
 Meanwhile, Cypher exits the Matrix and begins disconnecting the others, killing them.
-Before he can kill Neo and Trinity, Tank, a wounded crew member, regains consciousness, kills Cypher, and safely extracts the survivors.
+Before he can kill Neo and Trinity, he is killed by Tank, a wounded crew member, who extracts the survivors.

 Smith interrogates Morpheus to obtain access codes for Zion's mainframe, which would enable the machines to destroy the human resistance.
-Determined to rescue him, Neo reenters the Matrix with Trinity.
+Determined to rescue Morpheus, Neo re-enters the Matrix with Trinity.
 They free Morpheus, who escapes the Matrix with Trinity, but Smith intercepts Neo.
 Realizing his potential, Neo fights Smith as an equal and kills him.
-However, Smith resurrects in a new body and kills Neo.
+However, Smith is resurrected in a new body and kills Neo.

 In the real world, machines called Sentinels attack the Nebuchadnezzar.
 Standing by Neo's body, Trinity confesses her love for him and reveals that the Oracle prophesied she would fall in love with the One.
 In the Matrix, Neo revives with the ability to perceive and manipulate its code.
 He effortlessly destroys Smith and escapes the Matrix just as the Nebuchadnezzars electromagnetic pulse disables the Sentinels.
 Later, within the Matrix, Neo communicates with the system, vowing to show humanity a world of limitless possibilities, before flying away.

 Cast

-Top to bottom: Keanu Reeves, Laurence Fishburne, and Carrie-Anne Moss star in the film as Neo, Morpheus and Trinity respectively.
+Top to bottom: Keanu Reeves, Laurence Fishburne, and Carrie-Anne Moss star as Neo, Morpheus and Trinity respectively.